 Did you know that enjoying healthy summer snacks could support your weight loss goals?
 It’s true: Research indicates that wholesome snacks can help you feel full in-between meals and help you get beneficial nutrients your body needs.1 Whether you’re heading to the beach or taking a road trip, these easy, healthy summer snacks are great to have on hand when your stomach starts to grumble.

-We’ve rounded up 20 healthy summer snack ideas so you can stay on track with your goals while keeping hunger pangs at bay.
+We’ve rounded up 20 snack ideas to help you stay on track with your summer weight loss goals while keeping hunger pangs at bay.
 Snack on!

 If you're following the Jenny Craig program, check with your coach before making any swaps or changes to your plan to ensure you stay on track!